static-frame/static-frame/doc/source/articles/upgrade.rst

 <<U7>   <float64> <float64>

-Further, unlike Pandas, StaticFrame is consistent in what positional ``loc`` arguments mean: the first argument is always a row selector, the second argument is always a column selector.
+Unlike Pandas, StaticFrame is consistent in what positional ``loc`` arguments mean: the first argument is always a row selector, the second argument is always a column selector.
 For selection within an ``IndexHierarchy``, the ``sf.HLoc`` selection modifier is required to specify selection at arbitrary depths within the hierarchy.
 This approach makes StaticFrame code easier to understand and maintain.

 >>> f.loc[sf.HLoc['lepton']]
 <Frame>